LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

                                        |
 ```

 Move down the isolation spectrum and you get a more common scenario: two VMs sharing the same physical host.
-Physical separation is gone, so isolation must be actively enforced — the IOMMU confines device DMA to tenant-owned memory, the MMU enforces per-process virtual address spaces, ACS-capable PCIe switches block peer-to-peer transactions between tenant devices, and CPU features limit side-channel leakage between cores.
-This is more complex than physical separation, but has been a largely solved problem for some decades — notwithstanding hardware vulnerabilities like the infamous [Meltdown and Spectre sidechannel attacks](https://meltdownattack.com/).[^1]
+Physical separation is gone, so isolation must be actively enforced, the IOMMU confines device DMA to tenant-owned memory, the MMU enforces per-process virtual address spaces, ACS-capable PCIe switches block peer-to-peer transactions between tenant devices, and CPU features limit side-channel leakage between cores.
+This is more complex than physical separation, but has been a largely solved problem for some decades, notwithstanding hardware vulnerabilities like the infamous [Meltdown and Spectre sidechannel attacks](https://meltdownattack.com/).[^1]

 ```title=""
 +--------------------------------------------------------------------------+